Therapeutic Coach + Wellbeing Strategist

 The People-Pleasing Primer:

-A Deep Dive Into the Patterns, the Impact, and the Possibilities Ahead is an interactive digital workbook that offers meaningful insight and support—right when you need it.
+Pinpoint the Patterns Draining You in Your Relationships, Work, and Life is an interactive digital workbook that offers meaningful insight and support, right when you need it.
 (No scheduling required.)
 You can move through it on your own terms, in your own time.
 The result?
-You’ll recognize the signs of people-pleasing and its effects on your wellbeing, and begin to envision what life could look like when you start breaking free.
+Clear understanding of the specific patterns that are costing you time and energy and what needs to change in order to feel less exhausted and more at ease.

 1